liminat/Retina-Image-Segment/README.md

 # Retina-Image-Segmentation

-Java implementation of vasculature segmentation on retina image based on the [Hoover](htt
+Java implementation of vasculature segmentation on retina image based on the [Hoover](http://www.uhu.es/